-The Governing Body will ensure that relevant staff have due regard to relevant data protection principles to enable them share (and withhold) personal information, including:
+The Governing Body will ensure that relevant staff have due regard to relevant data protection principles to enable them share (and withhold) personal information in line with the Data Protection Act 2018 and the UK GDPR, including:

 - Being confident about the processing conditions for storing and sharing information for safeguarding purposes, including sensitive and personal information that should be treated as "special category personal data"; - Understanding that the "safeguarding of children and individuals at risk" is a processing condition that allows practitioners to share special category personal data.
-Information can be shared without consent where this is good reason to do so, to enhance the safeguarding of a child in a timely manner, if it is not possible to gain consents, or cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk of harm; it would be legitimate to share information without consent where: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; and, if to gain consent would place a child at risk; and - Not providing pupils' personal data where the serious harm test under the legislation is met, for example where the child is in a refuge or another form of emergency accommodation.
+Information can be shared without consent where this is good reason to do so, to enhance the safeguarding of a child in a timely manner if it is not possible to gain consents, or cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk of harm; it would be legitimate to share information without consent where: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; and, if to gain consent would place a child at risk; and

+• Not providing pupils' personal data where the serious harm test under the legislation is met, for example where the child is in a refuge or another form of emergency accommodation.